corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 ## Signed data

-A common pattern in Corda is that an outer wrapper serialised message contains signatures and certificates for an inner serialised message.
-The inner message is represented as ‘binary’, thus it requires two passes to deserialise such a message fully.
-This is intended as a form of security firebreak, because it means you can avoid processing any serialised data until the signatures have been checked and provenance established.
+A common pattern in Corda is that an outer wrapper serialized message contains signatures and certificates for an inner serialized message.
+The inner message is represented as ‘binary’, thus it requires two passes to deserialize such a message fully.
+This is intended as a form of security firebreak, because it means you can avoid processing any serialized data until the signatures have been checked and provenance established.
 It also helps ensure everyone calculates a signature over the same binary data without round-tripping issues appearing.